Keynote Address: Sh. GK Pillai, IAS, former Union Home Secretary of India

 The objective of this session should be to make the audience understand, how to be predictive and preventive rather than reactive to security incidents.
 The element of Intelligence gathering would also be dovetailed into this session.

-Keynote Speaker & Session Moderator: Mr. Johan Du Plooy, CPP, CFE Corporate Compliance and Resilience Advisor (South Africa)
+Keynote Presenter & Session Moderator: Mr. Johan Du Plooy, CPP, CFE Corporate Compliance and Resilience Advisor (South Africa)

-Panelists: Mr. Warren Gladstone, VP & CSO at HGS – Hinduja Global Solutions
+Panelists: Mr. Warren Gladstone, VP & CSO – Hinduja Global Solutions

 Major.
 Vivek Prakash, CPP, PSP, PCI, CBCP – Vice President, Goldman Sachs

 Major Sandeep Kumar, CPP – Regional Security Manager -India, WeWork

 Major.
 Mushtaq Khan,MBA,CPP,PCI,PSP,CFE,CBCP, Regional Security Manager – India, Middle East & Africa – Covestro